-In order to offer part of the solution, we have to "trespass on the territories of a variety of disciplines" to construct a plural approach necessary to understand the employment institutions in a specific context (Streeck, 2005: 254).
-According to the Smelser and Swedberg's (2005: 241) definition of the labour market as an institutional process regulated through social norms, we need to develop a general socio-economic analysis of the multiple processes describing the employment in the Latin American context.
+To offer part of the solution, we must "trespass on the territories of a variety of disciplines" to construct a plural approach necessary to understand the employment institutions in a specific context (Streeck, 2005, p.
+254).
+According to the Smelser and Swedberg (p.
+241) definition of the labour market as an institutional process regulated through social norms, we need to develop a general socio-economic analysis of the multiple processes describing the employment in the Latin American context.

-Focused on this question, various studies revisit the concept of quality of employment (QoE), which is considered epistemologically functional, and allows the political objective of decent work to become operational in Latin America (Burchell et al., 2014; Ramos et al., 2015).
-Based on a multidimensional approach, this paper offers to construct an original quality of employment measure to analyze a specific case in this developing region: the Colombian's labour market.
-Using individual data produced in Bogota by the 2013 Gran Encuesta Integrada de Hogares (GEIH), we applied a Multiple Correspondence Analysis (MCA) to summarize all conceptual dimensions into a unique quantitative indicator, that goes beyond the simple indexes used in previous economic studies (Fernández-Macías, 2012).
-This novel employment measure applied in Bogota appears relevant to describe the labour market and transcends common typologies (formal vs. informal or employee vs. independent).
-In particular, we show that a low-quality of employment is not necessarily limited to informal workers and even less to independent ones.
-Finally, the groups created based on the quality of the individuals' jobs reveal the importance of social factors, such as socio-economic strata or level of education, to obtain better jobs in Bogota.
+Focused on this question, numerous studies revisit the concept of quality of employment (from now on QoE), which is considered epistemologically functional, and allows the political objective of decent work to become operational in Latin America (Burchell et al., 2014; Ramos et al., 2015, Deguilhem et al., 2020).
+Based on a multidimensional approach, this paper offers to construct an original quality of employment measure to analyze a specific case in this developing region: Bogotás labor market.
+Using individual data produced in Colombian Capital by the 2013 Gran Encuesta Integrada de Hogares (GEIH), we applied a Multiple Correspondence Analysis (MCA) to summarize all conceptual dimensions into a unique quantitative indicator, that goes beyond the simple indexes used in previous economic studies (Fernández-Macías, 2012).
+This novel employment measure applied to Bogota appears relevant to describe the labor market and transcends common typologies (formal vs. informal or employee vs. independent).
+In particular, we show that a low-quality of employment is not necessarily limited to informal workers and let alone to independent ones.
+Finally, the groups created based on the quality of the individuals' jobs reveal the importance of social factors, such as socio-economic strata or level of education, to obtain a better job in Bogota.

 This paper is organized as follows.
 Section 2 presents the conceptual approach of quality of employment.
 Section 3 displays the methodology adopted to construct a relevant and multidimensional QoE index.
-Section 4 presents the data and introduces the socio-economic context of the Bogota's labour.
-Finally, section 5 presents the empirical results before a general discussion.
+Section 4 presents the data and introduces the socio-economic context of the Bogota's labor.
+Finally, the empirical results and a general discussion are presented in section 5.